- Governments and cybersecurity

 During periods of heightened tension, threat actors may attempt to exploit staff and anybody who is part of the election process.
 Threat actors may utilize a variety of assault techniques, such as phishing and social engineering, to steal sensitive data.

-Individuals who are in managerial or executive roles, as well as those who directly support them, are more likely to be targets of these assaults as their data is readily accessible.
+Individuals who are in managerial or executive roles, as well as those who directly support them, are more likely to be targets of these assaults, as their data is readily accessible.

 Individuals may also unintentionally expose information that hackers can use to compromise electoral processes.
 All personnel, particularly election officials, must exercise caution when providing any details about their positions.

-Mandatory cyber security training should be given to those who are engaged in election procedures as part of the government’s overall risk management process.
+Mandatory cybersecurity training should be given to those who are engaged in election procedures as part of the government’s overall risk management process.

 Phishing and social engineering attacks should be identified during the training.
 Established methods for keeping people safe from these attacks should be implemented as well.